thebombzen/Computer_Vision_Sudoku/README.md

 # Computer_Vision_Sudoku
-Image processing not yet complete, work in progress.

-C++ recursive sudoku solver with implementation of a computer vision game-board parser.
+C++ recursive sudoku solver with implementation of a computer vision puzzle parser.

-To build this on your system, make sure to have OpenCV 3.0 installed.
+To build this on your system, make sure to have both OpenCV 3.0 and Tesseract OCR installed.
-Import the .cpp and .h source files and make!
+Import the .cpp and .h source files and compile